ModAmonnat/Retail-Sales-Analysis/README.md

 - Regional Analysis: An evaluation of sales and orders by region.
 - Opportunity Analysis: An analysis of product growth opportunities by correlating customer ratings with sales performance data by product.

-Targeted SQL quries regarding various business questions can be found here.
+Targeted SQL quries regarding various business questions can be found via the link below.[Targeted SQL Queries](./sql_queries)

 ## Data Structures and Profiling
 Spenmart's databased structure as seen below consists of three tables: Customers, Orders, and Products, with a total row count of [xx] records.